Marcrus813/HH-DAO/Note.md

     - OpenZeppelin suggested that(comment in its src), it could be done with submitting proposal to renounce deployer's admin role, but I did it right after I am done, cuz I think this approach is temp by intention and should not be brought on-chain at all

+## Follow up

+- `castVoteBySig`(signature)
+    - Anyone can execute this vote on behalf of ME, if I didn't send the txn
+    - It allows a project to subsidize voting fees
+        - Voter -> Generate signature for free, and give it to said project to cast vote, gas paid by the project